harmony-one/h/progress/konstantin-potapov.md

+2025-10-03 Fri:
+This week, we identified an issue in the RPC module that blocked further testing of the 1.10 release on mainnet.
+The node was crashing with the error fatal error: exitsyscall: syscall frame is no longer valid.
+After investigation, I found the problem was likely related to incorrect usage of Mutex.
+Running the race detector confirmed several data races.
+Initially, I attempted a quick fix by adding mutex protection, but it introduced a reentrant lock issue, so I had to significantly rewrite the affected logic.
+The updated implementation was then tested on both devnet and a mainnet node, and after testing we confirmed that the issue no longer occurs.

+---

 Q4 plans:
 1) Launch release with transient storage (EIP-1153) on mainnet.
 2) Improve metrics coverage for the block proposing process, including more precise block proposal timings under 1-second finality.